kiwihodl/Seed-E/README.md

 - **BOLT12 is Key:** Providers give us a static BOLT12 Offer, not a one-time invoice.
 This offer contains their node's identity and payment parameters.
 - **Non-Custodial Invoice Generation:** When a client wants to pay, our backend does **not** generate an invoice for its own node.
 Instead, it uses the provider's BOLT12 offer to request a unique, payable invoice _on behalf of the provider_.
 The destination in the resulting `lnbc...` invoice is the provider's node.
 - **Proof of Payment:** The payment flows directly from the client to the provider.
 Our backend node receives the `invoice_settled` webhook from its node software (e.g., LND, Core Lightning) the instant the payment succeeds.
 This is our verifiable trigger for all state changes, whether it's releasing an `xpub`, authorizing a signature request, or extending a monthly subscription.
 - **Node Infrastructure:** This requires a dedicated, always-on backend Lightning node.
-A service like **Voltage** is ideal as it provides an instant, API-controllable node that can handle the programmatic invoice requests and webhook listeners required.
-It can also be configured to request recurring payments using standards like Nostr Wallet Connect (NIP-47), this will start with my (kiwihodl's) spare node, to iterate quickly and get it ready for production.
+A service like **Voltage**, API-controllable node that can handle the programmatic invoice requests and webhook listeners will be required, for testing we are using a newly spun up node.
+It can also be configured to request recurring payments using standards like Nostr Wallet Connect (NIP-47), this will start with my spare node, to iterate quickly and get it ready for production.

 The security model is focused on cryptographic proof and minimizing the platform's role.

 - **Upfront Key Verification:** A provider's service is not listed until they sign a challenge string with the private key for the `xpub` they are offering.
 We verify this `(message, xpub, signature)` tuple to cryptographically prove control.
 This is the foundation of the platform's integrity.
-- **PSBT Handling:** When a client needs a signature, they submit an unsigned PSBT to our backend after paying the fee (or if their subscription is active).
+- **PSBT Handling:** When a client needs a signature, they submit an unsigned PSBT to our backend after paying the providers fee (or if their subscription is active).
 We pass this to the provider.
 The provider signs it and submits the signed PSBT back.
 The platform simply acts as a secure data conduit for the PSBT.
 - **Client Authentication:** For signing requests (after the initial backup), clients authenticate using a username, a strong hashed password, and a TOTP-based 2FA code.
 This provides strong security for initiating sensitive operations like signature requests.

 The project is designed as a modern, monolithic web application for simplicity and rapid development.